 In diabetic animal studies, when heat shock protein 70 expression is improved by heat therapy, – (this means saunas) – insulin sensitivity, body fat content, inflammation and ability of the blood vessels to expand and contract improves.

-In human studies, the heat therapy – found in saunas and hot tubs was able to reduce fasting blood sugar levels, caused a 1% reduction in Hemoglobin A1c, and a reduction in weight and percentage body fat.
+In human studies, the heat therapy – found in saunas and hot tubs- reduced fasting blood sugar levels, caused a 1% reduction in Hemoglobin A1c, and reduced weight and percentage body fat.
 The heat therapy used to obtain these results was 80-100 degrees Fahrenheit for 15 minutes three times a week for three months.
 It’s a typical protocol for Finnish saunas.

 Knowing how to activate heat shock proteins in a sauna can be great for diabetics.

-Four Other Facts About Heat Shock Proteins and Saunas
+Four Other Facts About Heat Shock Proteins, Sauna, and fitness

 Here are some other facts why saunas and the heat shock proteins that are increased from them are beneficial to the body: